 One of the best ways to cope with being alone in your old age is to volunteer!
 Spend time with an at-risk youth who needs a mentor, a positive role model, through the Big Brothers/Big Sisters organization.
 I was a Little Sister when I was 11 years old; my Big Sister changed my life.
 We’re still in touch to this day – 30 years later!
 She changed my life…and she never had kids.
 She lives inToronto, and her family lives here in BC…and I see her once a year.

-I’m a Mentoring Coordinator with Big Brothers of Greater Vancouver, and I always hear my volunteers say that their friendships with their Little Brothers went from volunteering to family.
-I’ve applied to be a Big Sister, and the caseworker said the same thing: your relationship with your Little changes – it’s not about volunteering anymore.
+When I worked as a Mentoring Coordinator with Big Brothers of Greater Vancouver, my volunteers said that their friendships with their Little Brothers went from volunteering to family.
+I’ve applied to be a Big Sister, and the caseworker said the same thing: your relationship with your Little Sister changes.
+It’s not about volunteering anymore.

 Sometimes the relationships you make when you volunteer can be deeper and better than your family.
 Of course, there’s no guarantee – some matches never really click, or they fade away as the years go on.
-But, if you’re scared of being alone in your old age, why not be conscious about the relationships you’re building with people?
+However, if you’re scared of being alone in your old age, now is the time to deliberately choose to build healthy relationships with people.

 If you’re struggling with loneliness – and a new chapter of life that you didn’t plan – read Hope for a New Beginning When You Don’t Want to Be Alone.

 Feel free to share your thoughts below.
 Writing can be a healthy, healing way to rise above the noise and find the peace you seek.